ynput/LabLib/README.md

 **Renderers** take care of returning the fully formed commanline command and executing it.

 ## Installation
-LabLib requires `python-3.9` and uses `poetry` for managing it's dependencies.
+LabLib requires `python-3.9` and uses `poetry` for managing its dependencies.

-It's encouraged to use to provided PowerShell script to install and download the binaries for [oiiotool](https://www.patreon.com/posts/openimageio-oiio-63609827), [ffmpeg](https://github.com/GyanD/codexffmpeg/releases/tag/7.0.1), the [OCIO Color Configs](https://github.com/colour-science/OpenColorIO-Configs/releases/tag/v1.2) and the font [Source Code Pro](https://fontsource.org/fonts/source-code-pro) which is used in tests.
+It's encouraged to use the provided PowerShell script to install and download the binaries for [oiiotool](https://www.patreon.com/posts/openimageio-oiio-63609827), [ffmpeg](https://github.com/GyanD/codexffmpeg/releases/tag/7.0.1), the [OCIO Color Configs](https://github.com/colour-science/OpenColorIO-Configs/releases/tag/v1.2) and the font [Source Code Pro](https://fontsource.org/fonts/source-code-pro) which is used in tests.

 - clone this repo
 - `.\start.ps1 install`